 - Checking the battery’s charge and replacing it if it’s no longer holding a charge.

 - Inspecting wiring for damage, fraying, or loose connections and repairing or replacing as needed.

 - Testing all lights, switches, and outlets for proper function.

 Don’t forget to inspect and test the other appliances and electronics.
-Trying to troubleshoot and repair a problem once you are out camping can be difficult.
+Trying to troubleshoot and repair a problem when camping can be difficult.
 It is best to resolve those issues before you go camping.

 Appliances and Electronics

 Your RV’s appliances and electronics make your trips more comfortable and enjoyable.
 Ensure they’re in good working order by:

 - Regularly inspect and clean appliances like refrigerator, stove, and air conditioner.